nihal-rao/One-Shot-Image-Recognition/README.md

 ```
 python train.py <DATA_DIR>
 ```
-* Hyperparameters such as learning rate, number of pairs fpr training, augmentation etc. can be changed in `train.py` .
+* Hyperparameters such as learning rate, number of pairs for training, augmentation etc. can be changed in `train.py` .